NHSDigital/fhir-transforms/README.md

 MedicationRequest.extension.valueCodeableConcept.coding.system
 ```

-where the `./source.json` is (a contrieved, incomplete MedicationRequest resource with an extension), i.e.
+where the `./source.json` is (a contrived, incomplete MedicationRequest resource with an extension), i.e.

 ```json
 {